 Islamophobia in the media is a huge problem.
 While some, like The Guardian, have identified the issue, little is being done to stamp it out.

 The procession is a Shia tradition, but most Sunni Muslims also hold Hussain ibn Ali in great esteem.
 Daesh, on the other hand, sees Shia Muslims as apostates, and has murdered Shia civilians on numerous occasions.
-Including at last year’s march.
+Including at last year’s pilgrimage.

 According to MintPress News: